imranmatin23/fullstack-web-app-template/README.md

 ## TODO

+1. Testing:

-1. Testing: Add testing (unit, integration, canary, etc.) for frontend/backend.
+- Add testing (unit, integration, canary, etc.) for frontend/backend.

+2. Documentation

+- Add High Level Architecutre Diagrams
+- Local Developement Setup

-2. Enhancements
+3. Enhancements

 - Read backend secrets from AWS Secrets Manager rather than from environment variables.
 - Convert frontend CI/CD to use Github Actions for build, test, deploy and convert frontend Amplify to manual hosting (i.e. no Git provider connecting and no build, test, deploy in Amplify)
 - Have true CI/CD to invoke Pipeline upon push to `main`.
 - Add dev/alpha/beta stages
   - Secure dev/alpha/beta/prod stages
   - Create infrastructure
   - Add CI/CD stages using only Github Actions (NOTE: GitHub Actions has a Workflow Visualizer that is the equivalent of a Pipeline Visualizer).
   - Update frontend/backend app code
+- Add 404 not found page for frontend